All Products

 Answer Faithfulness Evaluation

-Evaluates whether the application flow's answer is derived from the given context.
+Evaluates whether the answer is derived from the given context.
 This method depends on an LLM.
-The model provides a score based on the answer (response) and the context (contexts).
-The score is between 0 and 1.
-A score of 0 indicates a completely fabricated answer.
-A score of 1 indicates that the answer fully conforms to the context.
+The model scores the answer (response) against the context (contexts).
+Score: 0 (completely fabricated) to 1 (fully conforms to context).

 answer_faithfulness